RyanM-Ferreira/capybara-cli/README.md

 ---

-## 📍 License
+## License

-No license defined.
+Public domain license.
 Do whatever you want... just be nice to capybaras.

 ---